Orkla India Ltd IPO

 • arrowCertain regulatory filings required to be made with the RBI under applicable law have been made with delays and have been compounded with the RBI

-• arrowCertain sections of this Red Herring Prospectus disclose information from the Technopak Report which has been prepared exclusively for the Offer and commissioned and paid for by us exclusively in connection with the Offer and any reliance on such information for making an investment decision in the Offer is subject to inherent risks.
+• arrowCertain sections of this Red Herring Prospectus disclose information from the Technopak Report which has been prepared exclusively for the Offer and commissioned and paid for by it exclusively in connection with the Offer and any reliance on such information for making an investment decision in the Offer is subject to inherent risks.

-• arrowWe operate windmills and generate a portion of our revenue from operations (0.1% and 0.1% in the three months ended June 30, 2025 and Fiscal 2025, respectively) from the sale of energy from windmills (as per Ind AS 115 - Revenue from Contracts with Customers).
-The operation of windmills is subject to various risks, which could have an adverse impact on our business, financial condition, cash flows and results of operations.
+• arrowThe company operates windmills and generate a portion of its revenue from operations (0.1% and 0.1% in the three months ended June 30, 2025 and Fiscal 2025, respectively) from the sale of energy from windmills (as per Ind AS 115 - Revenue from Contracts with Customers).
+The operation of windmills is subject to various risks, which could have an adverse impact on the company's business, financial condition, cash flows and results of operations.

 Orkla India Ltd Peer Comparison